josch/fixrecursivewget/README.md

    content type of the static content by the filename extension.
 But files that are saved under a name like `foo?bar=baz&blub=bla` do not have a recognized extension.
 This is fixed by `filenameext.sh`.

+Both scripts together allowed to fix a mirror of a phpbb forum for me.